juxt/astro-website/src/pages/blog/aero.md

 access that database and rummage around trying to find the problem, only to discover (hours later perhaps) that the actual database in use was
 \"datomic:dev://localhost:4334/my-prod-db2\".
 After much
-head-scratching, you realise there was a clever hidden configuration overridden built into the application code that pulled in an override file.
+head-scratching, you realize there was a clever hidden configuration overridden built into the application code that pulled in an override file.
 The criticality of these situations tends to be amplified by the fact that configuration issues usually happen in production, simply